callstack/react-theme-provider/CONTRIBUTING.md

 ## Reporting New Issues

 The best way to get your bug fixed is to provide a reduced test case.
-Please provide a public repository with a runnable example.
+Please provide a public repository with a runnable example if possible.

 ## How to Get in Touch